SBRG/MASSpy/docs/installation/docker.rst

     * --publish :
         The ``--publish`` flag publishes the container’s port  ``8888``, binding it to the host port at ``8888``.
         Required to utilize Jupyter (iPython) notebooks from inside the container.
-    * --name :
-        An optional name for the container.
-In this particular example, the container is given the name ``masspy_container``.
     * -it :
         Allocate a pseudo-TTY and create an interactive shell in the container.